 Especially effective with young language learners, the integrated content-based method links second language acquisition with academic content.
 Simply put, the second language is the medium of instruction rather than the focus of the class itself.
 You don’t teach about English; you teach IN English.

 You can use the integrated content-based method in the classroom by choosing a theme suitable to the students’ age and interests.
-Although you won’t be explicitly teaching English language rules, you can plan some language objectives into the themed lesson.
-If you’ve ever looked at any educational resource sites, you’ll find plenty of thematic units based off of this methodology.
+Although you won’t be explicitly teaching English language rules, you can plan some language objectives for the themed lesson.
+If you’ve ever looked at any educational resource sites, you’ll find plenty of thematic units based on this methodology.

 Similar to the integrated content-based method, the communicative approach focuses on communicative ability instead of grammar rules.
-You can use this method in the classroom by trying to mimic real life situations and have the students lead the classroom discussion.
+You can use this method in the classroom by trying to mimic real-life situations and having the students lead the classroom discussion.
 This method is usually practiced in adult classrooms, but it’s perfectly suitable for young learners as well.